drexel-systems/SysProg-Class/assignments/0-Warmup/readme.md

   - Pulls the assignment code into your local vscode workspace (which should be your github.com private repo)
   - Adds debug configurations to `.vscode` for the assignment (it merges with other configs to support multiple assignments) - these debug files allow you to set breakpoints and use vscode's integrated debugger

+#### About BATS

+#### Submission Requirements

 #### Grading

 - 10 points: 0-Warmup code submitted
 - 10 points: Questions answered
+- 10 points: EXTRA CREDIT demonstrate that you used gdb to debug hello.c by adding a screenshot of the active debug session to this folder

 Total points achievable is 20/20.